kubernetes/enhancements/keps/sig-cluster-lifecycle/addons/20191013-install-addons-via-kubeadm.md

 This integration will also allow users to extend these "core" addons using their own kustomize driven patches.
 Patches are expected to be supplied via the API, filesystem, or git with additional potential for OCI images.

+Accomplishing the above will allow us to eventually decommission the current hard-coded addon management logic.

 This will also enable users to specify additional addons to install such as CNI implementations, drivers, webhook-servers, or other APIs and operators.

 Simple upgrades to newer manifests for a given addon should be supported.
 Removal should also be supported.

 The mechanisms and APIs for doing this are independently factored from kubeadm meaning other installers such as kops and eksctl as well as cloud and vendor solutions may implement their own defaulting logic and user-interfaces.

+We should strive to maintain or improve kubeadm's U/X while working toward these benefits.

 ### Non-Goals